erikabalarezo/web-app/README.md

 -	Mobile first and responsive web design.
 -	Google Maps API.
 -	Will use PHP, because it is the most popular language used to write web applications and also because there is good documentation.
+-	Paas (Platform as a Service) solution:
+	-	Option 1: PHP on Pagodabox because, according to reviews, it achieves the goal of getting the code running online quickly and securely.
+Uses GIT for deployment, supports scaling, databases can be created from the dashboard.
+Free account with 200mb RAM for free.
+You need to pay only when you need additional resources.
+	-	Option 2: PHP on PHPFog is also quick and secure.
+It uses GIT for deployment.
+Doesn't support auto scaling.
+It provides a shared database only using PHPMyAdmin.
+Free six month plan with 100 MB storage and 15GB bandwidth.
--	Will use PHP on Google App Engine via a version of Quercus.
+	-	Option 3: PHP on Google App Engine via a version of Quercus.
 Since Google App Engine offers automatic scaling for web applications I won't have to worry about managing machines if my app's traffic and data storage grow.
+This option seems a bit complicated, having to install some plugins and also edit some xml files in Quercus to be able to use Google App Engine.
 -	MySql.
 -	Offline technology, HTML5 appcache.
 By caching resources it's possible to seriously decrease the load time for the app, particularly on a visitors subsequent visits.
 -	Eventbrite API.